leafcloudhq/documentation-rtd/docs/private-llm/setup-private-llm.md

-#  Unlocking Power and Privacy: Setting Up a Private Large Language Model
+# Unlock the Potential of Private LLMs with Sustainable Power

-Large language models (LLMs) have taken the IT world by storm with their impressive natural language processing abilities.
-Public models offer a glimpse of this potential, but  organizations with specific needs and a desire for complete control might find private LLMs a compelling option.
+Large language models (LLMs) are transforming the IT landscape, offering capabilities that were once science fiction.
+Public models like ChatGPT and Copilot showcase this potential, but for organizations with unique needs, data security concerns, and a focus on control, private LLMs offer a compelling advantage.

+At Leafcloud, a leading sustainable cloud provider, we understand the environmental impact of LLMs is a growing concern.
+Training and running these models can be resource-intensive.
+That's why we champion sustainable practices like using waste heat from GPUs to power water heating systems.
+This innovative approach allows you to harness the power of LLMs while minimizing your environmental footprint.

 ## Why Consider a Private LLM?